holmraven/ChickensShed/README.md

-# ChickensMoult
+# ChickensShed
-Mod on Kotlin that makes chickens shed their feathers!
+Mod on Kotlin that makes chickens shed their feathers occasionally!